 Although it shoots video at a max of only 1080p and 30 frames per second, the DxO performed well here, too.
 A video I shot of a rainy Bryant Park was detailed and in focus.
 Colors were well saturated, with the exception of yellow daffodils, which looked blown out.

 However, while filming, the video feed from the DxO to my iPhone was jittery, especially as I panned around.
 Most likely, I was stretching the processing power of the DxO to its limit.

 A neat trick with the DxO is that you can use it even when it's disconnected from your iPhone, making it fantastic for impromptu and surreptitious shots.
 In this mode, the DxO's display turns into a touch screen, and lets you swipe between camera and video modes.
 Even more clever is a live preview mode; while the DxO's miniscule screen shows only a very pixelated black-and-white image, it helps give you some sense of what you're aiming the camera at.

 DxO estimates that the One's battery will last through about 200 photos — a claim I found to be fairly accurate.
 To conserve battery life, the DxO goes into power-saving mode after 50 seconds of inactivity.
 After 2 minutes of inactivity, the camera turns off.

 No matter how good it is, every third-party iPhone lens faces the same reality: It just doesn't take images as good as the ones from a real camera.
 The DxO One is the perfect compromise for people who want to get better pictures but don't want to be weighed down by a lot of gear.
 The DxO One not only lets you shoot excellent images but also gives you full manual control.
-At less than $500, it's one of the most expensive iPhone accessories, but one of the best, too.
+At less than $200, it's one of the more expensive iPhone accessories, but one of the best, too.